Last Updated on

 Failure to enroll in Medicare during your seven-month Initial Enrollment Period may result in a late-enrollment penalty, which translates into higher premiums.
 You may enroll in Medicare during the annual General Enrollment Period, which runs from January 1 to March 31, but you could still be liable for the late-enrollment penalty.

-If you’re already enrolled in a Medicare Advantage plan in New Mexico and want to switch to another plan, you’re allowed to make the change during the Annual Election Period, which runs from October 15 to December 7.
+If you’re already enrolled in a Medicare Advantage plan in New Mexico and want to switch to another plan, you’re allowed to make the change during Fall Open Enrollment, also known as the Annual Election Period, which runs from October 15 to December 7.
 Your new coverage goes into effect on January 1 of the following year.
 Another time you may switch Medicare Advantage plans in New Mexico is during Special Election Periods, but only if you experience certain life-changing events.
 These life-changing events include, but are not limited to, losing your current coverage, undergoing changes in your current plan that affect your health benefits, or moving to a new address where your old plan may not be available.
 Special Election Periods in New Mexico and the rest of the United States vary depending on the reason you need to switch plans and on the specific health plan you select.

 Before you choose a Medicare Advantage plan, it may be a good idea to familiarize yourself with the main types of Medicare Advantage plans available.
 Here’s a quick rundown of Medicare Advantage plans in New Mexico: